 The residents of Parade Gardens have voiced concerns surrounding the potential leak since February earlier this year.

-Concerns were first raised after a resident’s pet dog died after contracting suspected E Coli from foul water in the park.
+Concerns were first raised after one resident's pet dog died from a suspected E Coli bug, which its owner believed might have been in foul water in the park.

 Welsh Water Newtork Manager Martyn Cannif explained: “We found there was an air pressure relief valve on the system that wasn’t operating.